mksaraf/kubernetes-lab-tutorial/content/users.md

 we see that a service account token has automatically been created

     kubectl get secrets

     NAME                  TYPE                                  DATA      AGE
     default-token-xr7kb   kubernetes.io/service-account-token   3         3d
     nginx-token-9dx47     kubernetes.io/service-account-token   3         22m

-Service accounts are tied to a set of credentials stored as secrets which are mounted into pods allowing in cluster processes to authenticate the service account against the API server.
+Service accounts are tied to a set of credentials stored as secrets which are mounted into pods allowing them to authenticate against the API server.

-To achieve token creation for service accounts, we have to pass a private key file to the controller-manager via the ``--service-account-private-key-file`` option to sign generated service account tokens.
+To achieve token creation for service accounts, we have to pass a private key file to the controller manager via the ``--service-account-private-key-file`` option.
+The controller manager will use the private key to sign the generated service account tokens.
 Similarly, we have to pass the corresponding public key to the API server using the ``--service-account-key-file`` option.

 *Please, note that each time the public and private certificate keys change, we have to delete the service accounts, including the default service account for each namespace.*

+### Accessing metadata
-Service accounts are useful when the pod needs to access the API server.
+Service accounts are useful when the pod needs to access the pod metadata stored in the API server.
 For example, the following ``nodejs-pod-namespace.yaml`` definition file implements an API call to read the pod namespace and put it into a pod env variable
 ```yaml
 apiVersion: v1
 kind: Pod